-- No archaeological mitigation is required. - Should any unmarked human burials/remains or ostrich eggshell water flask caches be uncovered, or exposed during construction activities, these must immediately be reported to the archaeologist (Jonathan Kaplan 082 321 0172), or Ms Jenna Lavin at the South African Heritage Resources Agency (021 462 4502).
-Burials must not be removed or disturbed until inspected by the archaeologist.
+- No archaeological mitigation is required. - Should any unmarked human burials/remains or ostrich eggshell water flask caches be uncovered, or exposed during preparation of the lands for cultivation, , these must immediately be reported to the South African Heritage Resources Agency.
+Burials, etc. must not be removed or disturbed until inspected by the archaeologist.